jido/Arcadam/README.md

 An input field label or a picker label appears in the first column while a checkbox description or text for an option appears in the second column.

 All form elements can have a value.
-If an element also has an id, then a substitution is defined from the id of the element to its value.
-In case of a checkbox, the substitution is only defined when the checkbox is checked.
+If an element also has an id then the value becomes a replacement value using the id of the element.
+In case of a checkbox, the replacement value is only defined when the checkbox is checked.

 Buttons have an action and are displayed when the output format allows user interaction.
-The "submit" action sends the substitution values set in the form to the target.
+The "submit" action sends the replacement values set in the form to the target.
 The "cancel" action abandons the form and loads the target.
 The "clear" action clears all the selections.
 The "call" action sends information about the button to a predefined function named